pesterhazy/zprint-mode.el/README.md

-# zprint.el
+# zprint-mode.el

 Integrates [zprint](https://github.com/kkinnear/zprint), the pretty-printer for Clojure(Script) files, into Emacs

-zprint.el works on macOS and Linux.
+zprint-mode works on macOS and Linux.

 ## Installation

-Download zprint.el and save it somewhere where emacs can find it.
+Download zprint-mode.el and save it somewhere where emacs can find it.

-You only need zprint.el - the zprint graalvm binary is downloaded automagically on first run.
+You only need zprint-mode.el - the zprint graalvm binary is downloaded automagically on first run.

 You will probably need to add that directory to Emacs's load path:

 ```
-(add-to-list 'load-path "<path-to-zprint-el>")
+(add-to-list 'load-path "<path-to-zprint-mode.el>")
 ```

 Then you will need to require the package: